stamat1s/airbnb-clone/README.md

 - ✅ Book listings with availability checks
 - ✅ Interactive maps with Leaflet
 - ✅ Responsive UI using Tailwind CSS
-- ✅ PostgreSQL database with Prisma ORM
+- ✅ MongoDB database with Prisma ORM
 - ✅ Secure API with error handling and validation

 ---